sadikurSenpai/Rokto/README.md

 Welcome to the **Rokto: A Blood Donation Network** project! 💉

-This is an Android application designed to help people find blood donors in their area.
+This Android application is designed to help people find blood donors in their area.
 The app allows users to sign up either as a **donor** or a **normal user**.
-The goal is to create a platform where blood donors can connect with people in need of blood by searching for donors based on blood group and location.
+The goal is to create a platform where blood donors can connect with people needing blood by searching for donors based on blood group and location.

 ## Features